eriktoger/learn_azure/README.md

 ## Currently:
 - [Backend / WebApi](https://etogerbackend.azurewebsites.net): A app service written in .net
 - [Frontend](https://witty-wave-01133fe0f.5.azurestaticapps.net/): A static web app written in Typescript/React
-- Database: A Cosmos DB instance.
+- Database: A Cosmos DB instance
 - Docker: a simple node application in a container app / container registry (has been disabled/stopped for pricing reasons)
 - Function: Frontend calls WebApi that calls a http trigger Function
-- Storage Account: a container for my cat images.
+- Storage Account: a container for my cat images
 - Key vault: Some secrets live in Azure key vault
+- Redis: A Redis cache.